seanlaw/seanlaw.github.io/_posts/uncategorized/2016-05-25-pandas-example.md

 # Plot Batting Averages Over Time
 <br><br>
+Now, we will plot the performance of the legendary players with respect to the league average using Bokeh.
+<br><br>
 {% highlight python %}
 def get_timestamp(time):
     """
+    Convert datetime to epoch time for Bokeh
     """

     delta = (pd.to_datetime(time).to_datetime() - datetime.datetime(1970, 1, 1))